Einleiten von Abwasser in öffentliche Abwasseranlagen Genehmigung

 - You pay the administration fees

 The processing time depends on the type and scope of your submitted application.
-However, you must expect a processing time of up to several months.
+Please expect it to take up to several months.

 No. However, you must have approval before you begin the initiation process.
 You should therefore submit the application well in advance of the intended start of your project.

-The discharge permit may be associated with requirements for the pre-treatment of the wastewater and self-monitoring, as well as reporting obligations that you must fulfill.
-Your discharge permit may be limited in time.
+The discharge permit may be subject to conditions regarding wastewater pretreatment and self-monitoring, as well as reporting obligations that you must comply with.
+Your discharge permit may be time-limited.

 - Apply for a permit to discharge wastewater into public wastewater systems

-- A permit for discharge into the sewer system must be present
+- A permit for discharge into the sewer system must be obtained from

 - non-domestic wastewater,